khaors/geocompr/main.md

 As mentioned in chapter \@ref(intro), doing GIS at the command-line makes it more reproducible, in-line with the principles of Geographic Data Science.

 ## (R)QGIS
-QGIS is one of the most popular open-source GIS [Table \@ref(tab:gis_comp); @graser_processing:_2015].
+QGIS is one of the most popular open-source GIS [Table \@ref(tab:gis-comp); @graser_processing:_2015].
 Its main advantage lies in the fact that it provides a unified interface to several other open-source GIS.

-Table: (\#tab:gis_comp)Comparison between three open-source GIS.
+Table: (\#tab:gis-comp)Comparison between three open-source GIS.
 Hybrid refers to the support of vector and raster operations.

 GIS     first release   no. functions   support
 ------  --------------  --------------  --------